NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/portable.md

 ## Installing TinyRange

-- Just unzip the archive to some local path on your computer.
-It's recomended not to extract it to a network drive.
+- Unzip the archive to some local path on your computer.
+It's recommended not to extract it to a network drive.
 - Open a terminal in the extracted archive and run `./tinyrange login`.
 - Once you see the `tinyrange:~#` type `exit`.

 ## Running NeuroDesktop

-- Just open a terminal in the TinyRange folder and run `./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml`
+- Open a terminal in the TinyRange folder and run `./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml`
-- The container will start up like normal.
+- Neurodesktop will start up.
+Copy and paste the Jupyterhub link at the end of the output to a browser.
-- Use Control+C to exit.
+- Use Control+C in the terminal to exit.

 ### Folder Sharing